There are at least 135 levers to pull to improve the sales results in your sales team.

 No excuses – just a hit or miss.

-And, over time, this will become their habit, BUT nly once you’ve shown then how much success then can have and how easy it is to control their wins every day.
+And, over time, this will become their habit, BUT only once you’ve shown then how much success they can have and how easy it is to control their wins every day.

-That’s a huge fix on their sales head game – once your reps realise they can improve their own sales results with their focus and intent, rather than being on auto pilot.
+That’s a huge fix on their sales head game – once your reps realise they can improve their own sales results with their focus and intent, rather than being on auto pilot…then you have an empowered sales function.

 And, someone who consistently breaks promises…well, that’s another tough decision for you.